aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/README.md

 7. [Cleanup](#cleanup-required)

 ## Overview
-Introducing AWS Spark Observability - An open source observability solution for Apache Spark
+Introducing AWS Spark Observability - an open source observability solution for [Apache Spark](https://spark.apache.org/)

 AWS Spark Observability provides real-time visibility into Spark application performance to detect and troubleshoot common challenges like task skew, GC pressure, shuffle read/write bottlenecks, speculative tasks, etc.

 The solution is based on a collector component to be loaded into your Apache Spark application and a backend component based on Amazon Opensearch Service.
 It provides out-of-the-box dashboards and alerts tuned for Spark troubleshooting.

-The collector component is a jar file that is added to the classpath of Spark applications.
+The collector component is a jar file that is added to the classpath(s) of Spark applications.
-It's a Scala based component available as a jar file that is compatible with any Apache Spark 3.3.0 runtime as long as the Jar file is on the classpath. it contains:
+It's a Scala based component available as a jar file that is compatible with any Apache Spark 3.3.0 runtime as long as it is on the classpath. it contains:
  * a custom SparkListener that collects metrics like task runtime, GC time, shuffle read/write metrics, etc. The metrics are aggregated and sent to a backend for storage and analysis.
  * a Log4J custom appender that ships application logs in real-time to the backend.
 This provides correlated log data to complement the metrics for troubleshooting.
 We utilize Spark's extensibility APIs including `SparkListener` and asynchronous Log4J appenders to build an non-invasive monitoring solution that doesn't impact the performance of your Spark application.